 * Please limit baby/children food to bottles, sippy cups and dry foods (cereal/cookies etc); To comply with fire codes and to keep the aisles open, strollers must remain outside the Sanctuary, Social Hall and Tent.
 When selecting items to keep your children occupied, please remember that no noisy toys, electronic games, writing or coloring activities are permitted.

 * During certain portions of the service, ushers will not permit anyone to enter or leave the service unless it is an emergency.
-The ushers play a key role in maintaining the dignity and smooth flow of the services; please be respectful of these volunteers and follow their instructions.
+The ushers play a key role in maintaining the dignity and smooth flow of the services, please be respectful of these volunteers and follow their instructions.
 If you are in the Sanctuary or Social Hall and absolutely must leave the service when the doors are closed, please use the exit door at the rear of the Social Hall.

 * At the conclusion of each service, please return any borrowed tallit, kippot, large print Mahzorim or hearing assistance devices to the tables in the foyer or to the back of the tent; please do not leave pledge cards or other papers on your seat or the floor.

 * Many congregants have indicated that they are allergic to scents.
 Please use these products sparingly.